Fire Emblem: Mystery of the Emblem: BS Fire Emblem

 BS Fire Emblem was directed and designed by Kaga, while the music was composed by Tsujiyoko in her role as composer and sound director.
 The character artwork was done by Rika Suzuki, a newcomer to the Fire Emblem series who would later go on to create character illustrations for Fire Emblem Awakening.
 It was the first title in the Fire Emblem series to include voice acting, created using livestreaming during the original broadcast.
 The game used the technology created for Mystery of the Emblem.

 The first episode, "Episode 1: Fall of the Palace", was broadcast on September 28; "Episode 2: Crimson Dragoon Knight" released on October 5; "Episode 3: Thieves of Justice" released on October 12; and the finale, "Episode 4: Time of Beginning", released on October 19.
 Since broadcast, the original game became very rare due to the method of release and the discontinuation of Satellaview service, requiring a cartridge with the game installed to be available.
 Even then, the original streamed voice acting is unavailable.
 While forming part of the Fire Emblem series and technically the fifth entry, BS Fire Emblem is frequently not counted among the main entries.
 Instead, it is seen as an extension of Mystery of the Emblem.
 Despite being included in the official timeline of its fictional setting, it is considered an "unofficial" part of the series.

 Remake

 Mystery of the Emblem was remade and released in 2010 for the Nintendo DS titled Fire Emblem: New Mystery of the Emblem, it was built upon the gameplay systems of the first game's DS remake Fire Emblem: Shadow Dragon, and incorporated a customizable avatar as the main character alongside Marth.
 The story content of BS Fire Emblem was eventually re-released as additional content for New Mystery of the Emblem, dubbed "New Archanea Chronicles".
-This is the first time a Satellaview title has been re-released in any form by Nintendo.
+It was the first time a Satellaview title has been re-released in any form by Nintendo.